tldr-pages/tldr/CONTRIBUTING.md

 Now, you are ready to submit a pull request!

 > [!TIP]
 > Additionally, inside the `tldr` directory you can install the dependencies using the `npm install` command and now when you commit your changes, the tests will run automatically via the pre-commit hook.
+(To skip the pre-commit hook and immediately commit your changes use the `git commit --no-verify` command).

 ### Submitting changes